sixhops/css-box-model-and-positioning/README.md

 }
 ```

 Amazing!
 Add those styles to your CSS file.

+> Annotation: Assessment - In the same source files, add some text to each `<div>`.
+Give all `<div>`s a left margin of 10px and a top margin of 5px.
+All other margins should be zero.
+Add padding (however much you like) to `<div>`s 1 and 3.
+Instructors walk around checking.

 ## Taking Up Space using Display - Intro (15 mins "I DO")